StefanResearch/StefanResearch.github.io/_pages/workshop-graph.md

 **Abstract:**
 Consider a graph $G = (V, E)$ that is undergoing a sequence of edge insertions/deletions.
 We want to design an algorithm that maintains a large matching in this dynamic graph G with small "update time".
 Here, the "update time" of an algorithm refers to the time it takes to handle the insertion/deletion of an edge in $G$.
 Ideally, we would like to ensure that the update time of our algorithm is polylogarithmic in the number of nodes in $G$.
 This problem has received considerable attention within the dynamic algorithms community in the past decade.
 In this talk, I will present an overview of some very recent developments on this problem, which point to surprising connections between dynamic and sublinear algorithms.

 ---

+### Solving Problems on Graphs We Have Seen Before {#solving-problems-on-graphs-we-have-seen-before}

+**Speaker:** Danupon Nanongkai, MPI Informatics

+**Abstract:**
+If we run a heavy-duty computation on prior data, can we avoid repeated computation for similar future inputs?
+Inspired by this question, we introduce a new computational model for graph problems called “algorithms with isomorphic priors”.
+Solving a graph problem in this model involves two phases: (i) preprocessing phase: analyzes prior graphs $G_1,\dots,G_k$ along with the (previously computed) exact optimal values $\operatorname{OPT}(G_i)$. (ii) Query phase: Given a new graph $H$ then either (a) output the exact solution $\operatorname{OPT}(H)$, or (b) correctly reports that $H$ is not isomorphic to any $G_i$.

+Now, can we avoid computing $\operatorname{OPT}(H)$ from scratch when $H$ is isomorphic to some $G_i$?
+If so, how can we achieve this?
+Can we solve some NP-complete problems quickly in our new model?
+And what about breaking fine-grained lower bounds?
+We will try to answer these questions in this talk.

+---